Tank1334/Tank1334/README.md

 * DOGE - DJHDB29ab28jRYcfVEzurtZUUzNSNSGd97
 * TRX - TQrrrh3JW9W6wtvjs13UhDGhpDyrpjqB3F
 * BAT - 0x9940bDa97B64532436277b63a0B016D8aC46D55C
-* if you would like to contribute to my work in any other way (i.e gift cards or another crypto not mentioned above) you can report an issue to this repo
+* if you would like to contribute in a way that is not meantioned above feel free to report an issue to this repo or DM/ping me on Discord

 # Stats:
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Tank1334) ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=Tank1334)